David Harewood: Radio

-David Harewood voiced the character of the American character Thurman Berkley in series one of the BBC radio series Chambers on the 4th May 1996.

-Harewood played Patroclus in the 1998 BBC radio trilogy Troy.
+Harewood played Thurman Berkley in the first series of the BBC radio series Chambers, broadcast on 4 May 1996.
+He played Patroclus in the 1998 BBC radio trilogy Troy.
 He also played Henry Tilney in the Northanger Abbey radio adaptation (2005).
 On 4 May 2012, he hosted a special BBC Radio 2 Friday Night is Music Night celebrating the life of Ray Charles, broadcast live from Cheltenham Jazz Festival.
 The show featured the Guy Barker orchestra, with leader Cynthia Fleming and guest artists Madeline Bell, Gregory Porter, and James Tormé.

 Harewood played the Marquis de Carabas in the BBC Radio 4 Radio Play of Neverwhere (2013).

-In 2022, Harewood voiced Destruction of the Endless in Act III of Audible's full-cast audibook adaptation of Neil Gaiman's comic, The Sandman.
+In 2022, Harewood voiced Destruction of the Endless in Act III of Audible's full-cast audiobook adaptation of Neil Gaiman's comic The Sandman.